fm3chanic/npp_themes/README.md

 ### Project:

-I am working in IT sector in one of the larger corporations and the amout of options for text editors are very limited.
+I am working in IT sector in one of the larger corporations and the options for supported text editors are very limited.
 Therefore I am only using Notepad++ during work.
-Switching themes according to mood and task is something I do regularly, but the amout of maintained themes for Notepad++ is very low.
+Switching themes according to mood and task is something I do regularly, but the number of maintained themes for Notepad++ is very low.
 So I decided one day, I am building my own theme.
 At the end the result was a theme based on an anime character  (Sakura Haruno from Naruto).
 This was basically the day where the idea for my current project was born.

 When a theme based on an anime character is possible, then a theme based on a Vtuber would also be possible.
 So why not creating a theme based on a Vtuber.
 But which one?